When God Does Not Answer Prayers, Try These Three Helpful Principles

 Third, does our church have the Holy Spirit’s work?

-Recall the initial stage of the Age of Law when the temple contained.
+Recall the initial stage of the Age of Law when the temple contained the work of.
 When people committed sins, they received the Holy Spirit’s discipline.
 If the priests who were serving God broke the law, fire would come down straight from heaven and burn them to death.
 People were very afraid and they had hearts that revered God.
 However, during the latter period of the Age of Law when Jesus appeared and worked, the Jewish people could not keep the law, used the temple as a place to exchange money and sell livestock.
 They had turned the temple into a den of thieves.
 It no longer contained the Holy Spirit’s discipline.
 Since the Holy Spirit had already left the temple in order to defend the work of Jesus, those people who stayed in the temple and refused to accept the salvation of Jesus were eliminated by God’s work, falling into darkness.
 Even though they prayed in the name of Jehovah, God did not listen.
 Even more so, they were unable to obtain the Holy Spirit’s work.